|What is the

 Another distinct feature of the Institute is that we offer programs which train people to apply the philosophy and practices in professional work and in relationships.

-Martin Lowenthal, Ph.D. is the founder and spiritual director of the Dedicated Life Institute, Senior Mentor, meditation teacher, pastoral counselor and author of Alchemy of the Soul, Dawning of Clear Light, Embrace Yes and co-author of the book Opening the Heart of Compassion.
+Martin Lowenthal, Ph.D. is the founder and spiritual director of the Dedicated Life Institute, Senior Mentor, meditation teacher, pastoral counselor and author of numerous books including Blessings of the Creative Buddha, Buddha and the Art of Intimacy, Alchemy of the Soul, Dawning of Clear Light, Embrace Yes and co-author of the book Opening the Heart of Compassion.

 He has developed many workshops, courses, and retreats designed to clarify and transmit key principles and practices of the great spiritual traditions.
 His work reflects ongoing study with Buddhist teachers since 1970, numerous retreats including many isolation and dark retreats, and decades of teaching and coaching students.
 Formerly a professor at Boston College for 11 years, and having taught for Harvard University, Dr. Lowenthal currently teaches throughout the United States and internationally.